Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 15. Anatolian Shepherd

-These enormous guard dog breeds were developed more than 6,000 years ago to guard cattle, so they are naturally cautious and wary.
+These enormous guard dog breeds were developed more than 6,000 years ago to guard cattle, so they are naturally cautious.

 They may weigh up to 150 pounds, and their booming bark is sure to scare away any potential intruders.
 The drawback is that they can be very violent against guests and dogs they don’t know.